-The UK Government has confirmed to Propertymark, the governing body for property agents that Davis Tate are active members in, that notice periods will return to pre-Covid lengths in England from 1st October 2021.
+Propertymark, the governing body for property agents that Davis Tate are active members in, advised that notice periods returned to pre-Covid lengths in England on 1st October 2021.

 Following the pandemic and the introduction of the Coronavirus Act 2020, the UK Government increased all notices to six months for most grounds (including Section 21 notices), with exemptions for certain serious cases.
 Since June 1st 2021, notice periods must be at least four months in most circumstances.

-From the 1st October 2021, notice periods will return to their pre-Covid lengths of 2 months’ notice.
+From the 1st October 2021, notice periods returned to their pre-Covid lengths of 2 months’ notice.

 The UK Government will however retain the power to implement any similar measures again in the future should the public health situation worsen.